-Sitting in the bleachers, final day of the readings, I heard the future of Australian story telling on Cat’s stage.
+Sitting in the bleachers, on the final day of the readings, I heard the future of Australian storytelling on Cat’s stage.
 What I dreamed it could be…if we wholeheartedly put our stories first, stories about our way of life.
 I guess I’m telling you all this because like an excitable teenage boy, performing A Hard God in drama class, I’m hoping you might be able to see the bigger picture.
 A brighter future for Aussie stories on our stages, post COVID-19.

 Billy Loves Cha Cha Forever ❤️

 Btw my play ‘Billy Loves Cha Cha Forever’ was crowned ‘best dramatic writing’ at Cracked Actors Summer readings and was included in the Victoria government script development program.
 So keep Midsumma 2021 free for ‘Billy loves Cha Cha Forever.’
 I can’t wait to show you around Sydney’s notorious Kings Cross, 1968…where every night is New Years Eve!
 PS.
 The first shout at the bar is on me.
 Cheers Noel Anderson